imitelis/Full_Stack_Open_Exercises/part08/README.md

 }
 ```

-Create resolvers for query me and the new mutations createUser and login.
+Create resolvers for query `me` and the new mutations `createUser` and `login`.
 Like in the course material, you can assume all users have the same hardcoded password.

-Make the mutations addBook and editAuthor possible only if the request includes a valid token.
+Make the mutations `addBook` and `editAuthor` possible only if the request includes a valid token.

 (Don't worry about fixing the frontend for the moment.)